 First Footing – Possibly the most famous of all the Scottish Hogmanay traditions is the ‘first footing’.
 This is where a stranger is welcomed after midnight, bearing gifts of coal or shortbread and is repaid with a dram of whisky.
 The arrival of a tall dark stranger on your doorstep was thought to bring especially good luck for the following year.
 Apparently this was due to most Vikings being fair haired and therefore not a welcome knock on the door....but then the same theory decreed that the a knock from a strange woman, a redhead or someone with cross eyes or flat feet would also be bad luck!
 Nowadays it is more likely that the neighbours will be calling.
 Whoever it is, they must not already be in the house on the stroke of midnight or live in the house.

 Steak Pie, Neeps andTatties – Quite when this tradition started we do not know, but if you are in Scotland before New Year you will see the butchers and supermarkets piled high with Steak Pies.
 Families the length and breadth of the country will be tucking in to Steak Pie, neeps (turnips) and tatties (potatos) on New Years Day.
 The best pies are home made of course, but if you go to the butchers, you buy your pie by weight! ie. the amount of steak in the pie!

 An extra Bank Holiday– Unlike the rest of the UK, Scotland enjoys an extra Bank Holiday on the 2ndJanuary…..possibly to recover from all the revelry of the days before!
 Until recent years everything was closed, but gradually shops and supermarkets have started to open.
 So far, everything remains steadfastly closed on the 1st of January.

-Wherever you are in the world we hope you have a Happy New Year and wish you the very best of health and happiness for 2016.
+Wherever you are in the world we hope you have a Happy New Year and wish you the very best of health and happiness for the year ahead.